Rifat007/Sigma-Promoter-Identification-Classification/README.md

 # Sigma-Promoter-Identification-Classification
-Identify and classify sigma factor dependent promoters from Nucleotide sequence and structural properties of DNA using Deep learning
+Identify and classify sigma factor dependent promoters from Nucleotide sequence and structural properties of DNA using Deep learning.